-At present, there is no legal requirement to vet volunteers, although this will become a legal requirement in the Summer of 2015 (it’s an estimated date and may change again).
+At present, there is no legal requirement to vet volunteers, although this will become a legal requirement once the legislation is enacted (likely to be in 2016).
 Once the National Vetting Bureau (Children and Vulnerable Persons) Act 2012 will commence it will make vetting mandatory.

 To ensure you are fully trained and to answer all of your questions and concerns – our Volunteer Centre and Volunteer Ireland plan to run full Garda Vetting training workshops to cover all aspects of the new legislation and E-vetting system as soon as is practical following the launch of E-vetting and commencement of the legislation.

 At present many organisations choose to make it a policy to vet volunteers who work with children and vulnerable adults and/or are responsible for finances.
 However, most organisations recognise that not all volunteers may need to be vetted.
 For example, volunteers working in administration, doing practical work, providing professional services or a range of other volunteer opportunities may not need to be vetted as they are not interacting with the clients or directly involved in finance and will never have an opportunity to do so.

 It is up to the organisation to decide whether or not a volunteer position requires vetting.
 This should be assessed while the organisation is in the process of developing the role description for each individual volunteer position.
 Whether the volunteer is being vetted or not it is important to conduct reference checks as these provide vital character reference information that is not available in a Garda vetting check.

 Will An Garda Siochana vet our volunteers?

 The Garda Central Vetting Unit already provides a volunteer vetting service for most large community and voluntary organisations throughout the country via an ‘Authorised Signatory’ within that organisation.
 However, the Central Vetting Unit does not currently have the resources to provide this service to smaller organisations.